borhansahed/computer-mart-client/README.md

  ## Website Features

-    * It has admin and users role.
+    * It has admin and users role
     * It has a stripe payment method
-    * After payment order status will be paid Delivery status will be pending.
+    * After payment order status will be paid Delivery status will be pending
-    * Users can order items and also they submit a review.
+    * Users can order items and also they submit a review
-    * Admin users manage all products and orders and also add products.
+    * Admin users manage all products and orders and also add products